jojozhuang/jojozhuang.github.io/_note/dsa/data-structure-lru-cache.md

 date: 2016-03-15
 postdate: 2016-03-15
 tags: [LRU]
+mathjax: true
 ---

-> Introduce two caching algorithms: LRU and LFU.
+> Introduce the definition, implementation and usage of Least Recently Used(LRU) cache.

-## 1. Cache Algorithms
+## 1. LRU
+### 1.1 LRU Cache Algorithm
-* Least Recently Used: `LRU` cache algorithm keeps recently used items near the front of cache.
+Least Recently Used(LRU) cache algorithm keeps recently used items near the front of cache.
 Whenever a new item is accessed, the LRU places it at the head of the cache.
 When the cache reaches to its capacity, items that have been accessed less recently will be removed starting from the end of the cache.
-* Least Frequently Used: `LFU` cache algorithm uses a counter to keep track of how often an entry is accessed.
-With the LFU cache algorithm, the entry with the lowest count is removed first.
-This method isn't used that often, as it does not account for an item that had an initially high access rate and then was not accessed for a long time.

-## 2. LRU
-### 2.1 How It Works?
+### 1.2 How It Works?
 The LRU cache provides two methods: `add` and `get`.
 * add(value) - Add the value into cache if it is not already present.
 When the cache reached its capacity, it should invalidate the least recently used item before inserting a new item.
 * get(value) - Get the value if it exists in the cache, otherwise, return the minimum value of Integer.
 In addition, move this element to the head of the cache.